Gaye-sam1/Samuelbishopgaye/README.md

-# Samuelbishopgaye

-# 👋 Hi, I'm Samuel B. Gaye
+# Hi, I'm Samuel B. Gaye

 🎓 I'm a 3rd-semester B.Tech student in **Artificial Intelligence** at **Marwadi University**, Rajkot, India.
 💡 I’m passionate about **Machine Learning, AI, and Data Science** — and I’m on a journey to become one of the best in my field.